muranava/ted_talk/README.md

 	    --speed, -s <f>:   Speed of output file [0.1 - 100] (default: 1.0)
 	  --silence, -i <f>:   Length (secondes) of a pause added to each utterance [0.1 - 120] (default: 0.0)
-	         --help, -h:   Show this message
+            --video, -v:   Save not only audio but also the original video --help, -h:   Show this message